PierreIsCoding/sdiy/Quantizer/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Quantizer/images/cut.jpg" height="500" />

 ## Improvements
 - Lowering R16 to let's say 100 ohm, or even remove it lowers the output impedance.
-Do this if the modules you connect the output to have relatively low input impedance.
+Do this if the modules you connect the output to have a relatively low input impedance.